How to use color for data visualization?

 Tip 7: Be aware of colour blindness

-Alternatively, the website of ColorBrewer provides an option to tick a "colourblind safe" box when generating a colour palette.
-When using Adobe Illustrator or Photoshop, you can simulate how your colours appear to individuals with colour blindness by navigating to View >> Proof Setup >> Color blindness and choosing the type of colour blindness.
+Alternatively, the website of ColorBrewer provides an option to tick a "colorblind safe" box when generating a color palette.
+When using Adobe Illustrator or Photoshop, you can simulate how your colors appear to individuals with color blindness by navigating to View >> Proof Setup >> Color blindness and choosing the type of color blindness.

 Another effective strategy is to enhance distinguishability by adding patterns to the bars in your graph (as in example above).